GoogleDeveloperExperts/experts-app-backend/README.md

     $ make chrome_dev   # Start Chrome with unsafely-treat-insecure-origin-as-secure to test API locally.

 ## TODO
-The key aspect of today is the need to product_group [repeated] in profiles and product_group in ActivityRecord.
+The key aspect of today is the need to product_group [repeated] in profiles and product_group in ActivityMaster.

 ## Account
     display_name = ndb.StringProperty()